saltyrtc/saltyrtc-meta/Protocol.md

 Signalling Message* section.
 This identity is valid until the connection has been severed.
 It MUST check that the cookie provided in the *your_cookie* field contains the cookie the client has used in its previous and messages to the server.
+If the client has knowledge of the server's permanent public key, it SHALL decrypt the *signed_keys* field by using the messages' nonce, the server's permanent key and the client's permanent key.
+The decrypted message MUST match the concatenation of the server's session permanent key and the client's public permanent key.
+If the *signed_keys* is present but the client does not have knowledge of the server's permanent key, it SHALL log a warning.
 Moreover, the client MUST do the following checks depending on its role:

 * In case the client is the initiator, it SHALL check that the *responders* field is set and contains a list/an array of responder